djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

    ![Invitation details](./assets/images/ads-accept-invitation.png)

-1. Select the Subscription and Resouce Group used by your lab.

-1. For **Data share account**, select a data share resource with 'dataConsumer' in the name (for example, **DataConsumer-123456**).
+1. Under 'TARGET DATA SHARE ACCOUNT', select the Subscription and Resouce Group (for example, **ODL-azure-123456-01**).
+Make sure to select resource group with **-01** at the end.
+For **Data share account**, select a data share resource with 'dataConsumer' in the name (for example, **DataConsumer-123456**).
 Note that you can also have the option to create a new Azure Data Share resource.

 1. For **Received share name**, you'll notice the default share name is the name that was specified by the data provider (for example, **TaxiData**).
 You can leave the name as is.